rook2pawn/node-dnode-ez/README.md

 What am i seeing?
 =================

-The first example shows triggering an event remotely (where that event is hosted remotely as well) The second example shows an event being triggered locally, from a remote source.
+The first example shows triggering an event remotely (where that event is hosted remotely as well).

+The second example shows an event being triggered locally, from a remote source.